 The game began with Samus Aran answering a distress signal, immediately putting you in control of said character without anything even remotely resembling a tutorial.
 You were completely on your own from the second you started playing, and while you had the rare (in a game from 1994) option of remapping your controls before starting a new game.
 There were still a lot of things to familiarize yourself with, though only basic moves and actions were available at first, this game featured a rather unique (again, for 1994) upgrade system.

 Samus Aran, like in earlier Metroid games, start out with little more than a power suit – a piece of armor covering her entire body, with upgradeable parts and a unique visor (quite like Iron Man..).
-This power suit was both a defensive and offensive item at the same time, since it was where Samus stored weapon upgrades and enhancements, while also acting as a defensive shield (hence the “armor” part); impressive technology!
+This power suit was both a defensive and offensive item at the same time since it was where Samus stored weapon upgrades and enhancements, while also acting as a defensive shield (hence the “armor” part); impressive technology!

 Power Suit?
 Upgrades?

-This was a game with strong emphasis on exploration, but at the same time not one where you could simply traverse any terrain as you saw fit, going wherever you wanted to; not at first anyway, and this was where the colored doors (among other unique features) came into play!
+This was a game with a strong emphasis on exploration, but at the same time, not one where you could simply traverse any terrain as you saw fit, going wherever you wanted to; not at first anyway, and this was where the colored doors (among other unique features) came into play!

-As you moved Samus around, exploring this new unfamiliar territory, one thing you’d quickly notice was that certain paths were inaccessible.
+As you moved around, exploring this new unfamiliar territory, one thing you’d quickly notice was that certain paths were inaccessible.
 For example, a tunnel blocked off by what looks like stone cubes.
 You just knew there had to be something behind them, yet you could not find a way to get through; a path too narrow to even crawl through – even certain doors were seemingly locked!

 It’s morphing time!

 Upon picking up the Morph Ball upgrade, Samus gained the ability to morph into a ball (hence the name of the upgrade) – which proved vital to your progression through major parts of the game.
-That may sound a bit odd, for what good could being able to roll into a small ball really do?
+That may sound a bit odd, for what good could the ability to roll into a small ball really be?
 Remember those narrow passages I mentioned earlier?
 Morph and roll baby!
 It was also easier to dodge certain enemies or attacks from such, in ball form – since as a ball you were obviously a smaller target.
 So while meant for exploration, it had its uses in combat too.
-This was however only the first of many upgrades required to reach previously unavailable areas… and you had to re-visit the same areas later in the game, to collect every last upgrade; in a way you could say that suit upgrades acted like really odd keys.
+This was however only the first of many upgrades required to reach previously unavailable areas… and you had to re-visit the same areas later in the game, to collect every last upgrade; in a way, you could say that suit upgrades acted like really odd keys.